sissaschool/lograptor/README.rst

 that originated the message, using a set of rules for matching and for report composition.

-The project uses parts of Epylog under LGPL terms with author's permission.
+The project uses parts of Epylog package under LGPL terms with author's permission.

 Please send feedback for bugs, feature requests, suggestions, comments and criticism.